 There are a number of other pages that are optional, depending on how ready you are for sampling and what type of product you are trying to create.
 Essentially each page will have the same general layout as all of the others and key pieces of information like date and style number and so on.
 These pages can include:

 - Color options [or colorways] to show what colors the product comes in

 - Print or embroidery artwork that go on top of the fabric

 - Garment views like side or turned 3/4, depending on the features of the product.

 If you don’t have the tech packs, no problem!

-We ask that you send us final garments in a size run such as Small, Medium and Large.
+We ask that you send us reference garments in a size run such as Small, Medium and Large.
 This allows us to review the garment and then we can deconstruct and create our own tech pack and patterns.
 Also send fabric swatches or like fabrics for us to source.